19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 ### Certificate of Election Judge as to validity of election

-95\.—(1) At the conclusion of the trial of an election petition, the Election Judge shall determine whether the Member whose return or election is complained of, or any other and what person, was duly returned or elected, or whether the election was void, and shall certify such determination to the President.
+95\.—(1) At the conclusion of the hearing of an application under section 90, the Election Judge shall determine whether the Member whose return or election is complained of, or any other and what person, was duly returned or elected, or whether the election was void, and shall certify such determination to the President.

 [42/2005 wef 01/01/2006]